open-obfuscator/doc/omvll/passes/control-flow-flattening/index.md

 ## Limitations

-This pass modifies the **sequence** of the basic blocks to hinder the overall structure of the function, **BUT**: It does not protect the code of the individual basic blocks.
+This pass modifies the **sequence** of the basic blocks to hinder the overall structure of the function, **BUT** it does not protect the code of the individual basic blocks.

 This means that a reverse
 engineer can still analyze the function at a basic block level to potentially extract the original logic.